-At that time, Deputy Chief Patrol Agent Dean Sinclair says, agents were overwhelmed catching and processing illegal crossers, then returning them to Mexico.
+At that time, Deputy Chief Patrol Agent Dean Sinclair says, agents were overwhelmed with catching and processing illegal crossers, then returning them to Mexico.
 The sector chief thought that convicting the immigrants of a crime would make them think twice about trying to cross again.

-"So Operation Streamline was developed..using existing laws, policies, and procedures — to put a deterrence effect into the mindset of the economic aliens coming across hoping to deter those crossings," Sinclair says.
+"So Operation Streamline was developed ... using existing laws, policies and procedures -- to put a deterrence effect into the mindset of the economic aliens coming across, hoping to deter those crossings," Sinclair says.

 The Border Patrol labeled Operation Streamline a success in Del Rio.
 So it expanded to Arizona, New Mexico and other places in Texas.
 At least 130,000 people have been convicted of illegal entry since it began.